Super Bowl LII: First half

-The Eagles got the ball back with 7:24 on the clock and looked poised to score another touchdown after a 26-yard run by Ajayi gave them a first down on the Patriots 43-yard line.
-But on the next play, Foles threw a pass that bounced off Jeffery as he tried to make a one-handed catch, and went into the hands of Patriots safety Duron Harmon for an interception, which he returned eight yards to the 10-yard line.
-The Patriots took advantage of the turnover with a seven-play, 90-yard drive, featuring a 43-yard completion from Brady to Hogan.
-On the next play, James White scored with a 26-yard touchdown run.
-Gostkowski missed the ensuing extra point, but the score was now 15–12.
-Eagles running back Kenjon Barner returned the ensuing kickoff 27 yards to his own 30-yard line as time ran down to the two-minute warning.
-Two plays later, on third-and-3, Foles completed a short pass to running back Corey Clement, who took off for a 55-yard gain to the New England 8-yard line.
-Clement then ran the ball six yards to the two-yard line on the next play.
-Two plays later, Philadelphia faced fourth-and-goal on the 1-yard line with 38 seconds left on the clock.
-Deciding to go for the touchdown, they attempted a similar trick play to the one that had failed for the Patriots earlier, in what would become the most memorable play of the game.
+The Eagles got the ball back with 7:24 left in the half and looked poised to score another touchdown after a 26-yard run by Ajayi gave them a first down on the New England 43-yard line.
+But on the next play, Foles threw a pass intended for Jeffery that was broken up by cornerback Stephon Gilmore and intercepted by safety Duron Harmon.
+The Patriots took advantage of the turnover with a seven-play, 90-yard drive, which was almost a three-and-out, but a holding penalty on Mills allowed the Patriots to continue their drive.
+The last two plays featured a 43-yard completion from Brady to Hogan, followed by a 26-yard touchdown run by running back James White.
+Gostkowski missed the ensuing extra point wide left, but the score was now 15–12 in favor of the Eagles.
+Philadelphia running back Kenjon Barner returned the ensuing kickoff 27 yards to his own 30-yard line as time ran down to the two-minute warning.
+Two plays later, on 3rd-and-3, Foles completed a short pass to running back Corey Clement, who took off for a 55-yard gain to the New England 8-yard line.
+Clement ran the ball six yards to the two-yard line on the next play.
+Two plays later, Philadelphia faced 4th-and-goal on the 1-yard line with 38 seconds left in the half.
+Deciding to go for the touchdown, they attempted a similar trick play to the one that had failed for the Patriots earlier, in what became the game's most memorable play.
 As Foles stepped up to the running back position, Clement took a direct snap and pitched the ball to tight end Trey Burton, who then threw the ball perfectly to Foles, who was wide open in the right side of the end zone.
-Foles caught the ball, making him the first quarterback ever to catch a touchdown pass in a Super Bowl, and the ensuing extra point was good, giving the Eagles a 22–12 lead, which was taken into the locker room after a short drive by the Patriots.
-The play came to be known as the Philly Special.
+Foles caught the ball, making him the first quarterback ever to catch a touchdown pass in a Super Bowl, giving the Eagles a 22–12 halftime lead.
+This play became known as the Philly Special.

 The first half resulted in numerous Super Bowl records from both teams, including most total yards combined (673).
 This was also the first time two quarterbacks had thrown for over 200 yards in the first half of a Super Bowl, with Brady throwing for 276 yards and Foles 215.